CrisDoesCG/PBR-Express/README.md

 # Houdini shelf tool - PBR-Express
-## A Houdini shelf tool that automatically creates PBR materials for various renderers from the input textures.
+## _A Houdini shelf tool that automatically creates PBR materials for various renderers from the input textures._

 ### Key-Features
 * Quickly create PBR materials with just a few clicks from your input files!
-* Supports any files that have the texture type written at the end of the file name and is sepparated by an underscore: `sample_texture_4k_displacement.exr`
+* Supports any texture files that have the texture type written at the end of the file name and is sepparated by an underscore: `sample_texture_4k_displacement.exr`
 * Easy copy-paste installation
-* Support for different renderers: Right now you can choose between *Karma* and *Mantra*, with plans to expand the script to support materials for *Redshift*, *Arnold*, *Vray* and more.
+* Support for different renderers: Right now you can choose between **Karma** and **Mantra**, with plans to expand the script to support materials for **Redshift**, **Arnold**, **Vray** and more.
 * Preset oriented workflow: Every texture providing website has its own naming convention.
+Easaly editable that can be easily expanded to support
 * Expandable setups:
-*
+* Custom naming conventions: Don’t want to mess with the code to add your own preset?
+Choose`Custom setup` inside the main menu to be prompted with a window where you can input your own naming conventions.
+(NOTE: Those setups won't get saved and you will have to input them for each new material)
-* Smart context detection: If you already have a valid material network open, the tool won't ask for a path to create the material and will just take the active pane, saving a few clicks.
+* Smart context detection: If you already have a valid material network open, the tool won't ask the user for a path to create the material and will just take the active pane, saving a few clicks.
-* Use `CNTRL` / `SHIFT` / `ALT` / `CMD` + `CLICK` on the shelf tool to activate "Quick Setup", bypassing the main menu and saving 2+ clicks per material creation!
+* Use `CNTRL` or `SHIFT` or `ALT` or `CMD` + `CLICK` on the shelf tool to activate "Quick Setup", bypassing the main menu and saving 2+ clicks per material creation!

 ### Installation
 1) Go to the PBR-Express.py file